 Life history Traits

 This is a relatively new area of research in our lab.
 Among other things, we are currently using plant model systems to understand the evolutionary tradeoff between offspring size and number, and the selective forces that bear upon this.
+We are also interested in ecolution of at life history traits in butterflies.

 Approaches and Techniques employed in the lab: